Colm Keegan

 Colm Keegan (born 2 August 1989) is a singer, songwriter and teacher from Dublin, Ireland.
-He was formerly a principal singer with Irish music group, Celtic Thunder, as well as previously performing with the likes of Celtic Woman, The Priests, and Irish tenor Peter Corry.
+He is currently a part time principal singer with Irish music group, Celtic Thunder.
+He also previously performed with the likes of Celtic Woman, The Priests, and Irish tenor Peter Corry.
 He released his first solo album "I'll Never Be Alone" in the fall of 2016.
-He is currently touring with his wife, Laura, on various solo tours.